CatalystCode/bedrock-end-to-end-dx/README.md

 ## Adopting Bedrock in Existing Application Monorepo

-With his `spk` tool initialized, he wants to add an existing `discovery-service` service to the project.  `discovery-service` is a service that is already deployed in a virtualized environment and has been developed in a [monorepo](https://en.wikipedia.org/wiki/Monorepo) style.
+With his `spk` tool initialized, he wants to add an existing `discovery-service` service to the project. `discovery-service` is a service that is already deployed in a non-containerized environment and has been developed in a [monorepo](https://en.wikipedia.org/wiki/Monorepo) style.
 As we mentioned, Dag wants to use Bedrock to deploy these microservices, so he navigates to the root of this monorepo that he has cloned on his machine:

 ```bash
 $ cd discovery-service
 ```

 and then uses `spk` to initialize it:

+TODO: Is this still the case?

 ```bash
 $ spk project init -m